ESIS, Inc.

 No

-Within two working days after receipt of an e-bill, ESIS must electronically send the provider a X12 277 Acknowledgement (277 ACK) verifying that ESIS either accepted or rejected the e-bill for payment adjudication.
-Upon receipt of a 277 ACK that accepts an e-bill, the provider has proof that ESIS received the e-bill for processing.
+California requires ESIS to electronically send a 277 Acknowledgement (277 ACK) to the provider within two working days of receiving an e-bill.
+This notice confirms whether ESIS accepted or rejected the e-bill for payment adjudication.
+If the 277 ACK indicates acceptance, it serves as proof that ESIS received the e-bill for processing.

-The table below reports how often ESIS compliantly sends 277 ACK notices to daisyBill clients within two working days of receipt of the e-bill.
+The table below shows how often ESIS sends 277 ACK notices to daisyBill clients within the required two working days after receiving an e-bill.

 100%